Mary Baker Eddy’s study and desk at Pleasant View

 In June 1892 Mary Baker Eddy moved to Pleasant View, her home in Concord, New Hampshire.
 In addition to writing and editing her books as first intended, she also received numerous visitors.
 From this home she managed the growing Church of Christ, Scientist, and the publishing operations she had established.

-A room on the second floor was called the Study, and here Mrs. Eddy practically lived.
-In this she devoted herself to work, and while there, seldom spent an idle moment….1
+According to one account, “a room on the second floor was called the Study, and here Mrs. Eddy practically lived.
+In this she devoted herself to work, and while there, seldom spent an idle moment.1

-Her desk, which stood right by her chair and at her left hand, was a somewhat unique affair – made to order I believe.
-It was small, flat-topped, and had the customary paraphernalia; a square desk-pad a very few books, paper weights, paper cutters, and so forth….2
+Her desk, which stood right by her chair and at her left hand, was a somewhat unique affair,– made to order I believe.
+It was small, flat-topped, and had the customary paraphernalia; a square desk-pad, a very few books, paper weights, paper cutters, etc., but no ink-well.4

-Eddy’s numerous responsibilities rarely gave her enough time to organize her workspace.
-Visitors to Pleasant View made comments about her study and its appearance.
-Reporter William E. Curtis, for example, wrote of her “sitting beside a desk covered with correspondence and books” in a 1907 interview.3 Eddy was well aware of the problem; she spoke of it in letters and even had a notice put in The Christian Science Journal:
+Eddy’s numerous responsibilities rarely gave her enough time to organize her work space.
+Visitors sometimes made comments about her desk and its appearance.
+For example in a 1907 interview, reporter William E. Curtis wrote of her “sitting beside a desk covered with correspondence and books.”5 Well aware of the problem, Eddy spoke of it in letters and even had this notice published in The Christian Science Journal:

 I hereby state publicly and positively, that until I advertise through these pages, or send special requests to individuals to the contrary of this statement, I shall not receive a call from any one, nor read letters, MSS. etc., which I have not myself first solicited.
 I advertise this, after waiting over two years for sufficient time of my own to arrange my writing desk, and while having on hand packages of sermons, with request that I examine them, other people’s correspondence to read, heaps of MSS. sent for approval, pyramids of letters requiring immediate answers.6